cloudnative-pg/charts/README.md

   reportLatencies: false
 ```

-The `cnp` section above, points to the existing database.
+The `cnpg` section above, points to the existing database.

 The `pgbench` section contains the parameters you can use to run the `pgbench` job.
 For example, you can create a job that initializes only the `pgbench` database